Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Braiding Relations

 The first step in an explicit calculation of the braiding relations is to determine the geometry of the relevant membrane operators.
 For the three-loop braiding case there are three membrane operators: the one that produces the base loop that the others link to and then the two membrane operators that produce the loops directly involved in the braiding.
 We do not need to consider the former in detail, except to know its flux label, because it is not directly involved in the braiding process.
 For the other two membrane operators, we need to be careful because the membrane operators produce pairs of loops and we need the braiding process to only involve one loop from each pair.

 One possible geometry is shown in Figure \ref{Figure_three_loop_braiding}.
-In this case, we are considering a braiding move where the right blue loop is pulled through the left red loop and then back over it.
-To complete this braiding move, we could then close the blue membrane, but the important part is the intersection between the red and blue membranes.
+In this case, we are considering a braiding move where the (blue) loop $c$ is pulled through the loop at the left side of $m_1$ and then back over it.
+To complete this braiding move, we could then close the (blue) membrane $m_2$, but the important part is the intersection between the two membranes.
 However, note that the loop-like excitations involved have an orientation, unlike point-like particles.
-In particular, because the loop-like excitation from the red membrane operator is on the left of the membrane while the excitation from the blue membrane operator is on the right, the two loop-like excitations have opposite orientations (reversing the orientation of a flux tube is the same as inverting its label).
+In particular, because the loop-like excitation from $m_1$ is on the left of the membrane while the excitation from the $m_2$ is on the right, the two loop-like excitations have opposite orientations (reversing the orientation of a flux tube is the same as inverting its label).
 We will later consider the case where the excitations have the same orientation, but the calculation for this case is easier to follow and so we present this case first and then use it to obtain the result for the same-orientation case.

-With this geometry in mind, we can calculate the three-loop braiding relation using a commutation relation between the blue and red membrane operators.
-Note that we will always consider situations where some membrane operator produces the green loop from the ground state before we apply any other operators.
-If we then apply the red membrane operator to produce the pair of red loops before applying the blue membrane operator, we consider a case where the blue loop is passed through the red one and back over it.
-On the other hand, if we apply the blue operator and then the red one, the blue loop is passed through empty space and then the red loops are produced.
-Comparing these two orders of operations (i.e., calculating the commutation relation) therefore isolates the transformation from the blue loop passing through the red one and then back over it.
+With this geometry in mind, we can calculate the three-loop braiding relation using a commutation relation between the two membrane operators.
+Note that we will always consider situations where some membrane operator produces the base loop from the ground state before we apply any other operators.
+If we then apply the (red) cylindrical membrane operator on $m_1$ to produce a pair of (red) loops before applying the curved (blue) membrane operator on $m_2$, we consider a case where one (blue) loop $c$ is passed through the another (red) one and back over it.
+On the other hand, if we apply the membrane operator on $m_2$ first and then apply the membrane operator on $m_1$, the (blue) loop $c$ is passed through empty space before the other (red) loops are produced.
+Comparing these two orders of operations (i.e., calculating the commutation relation) therefore isolates the transformation from the loop $c$ passing through the other one and then back over it.